dlo83/gifhub/README.md

 ![Gif](https://media2.giphy.com/media/pPhyAv5t9V8djyRFJH/200w.gif)

-Sometimes you want to throw a gif in GitHub, but it's a pain to have to go to Giphy, find the right image, and then write the Markdown needed to inject sweet gif/dank meme into your PR/Issue/Whatever.
+Sometimes you want to throw a gif in GitHub, but it's a pain to have to go to Giphy, find the right image, and then write the Markdown needed to inject a sweet gif/dank meme into your PR/Issue/Whatever.
 This extension does all the heavy lifting and allows you to search for gifs.
 With a simple click, you have the necessary markdown in your clipboard to litter your GitHub with bloated images for lulz!

 ## How to Use